hyoaru/a-not-so-public-public-board/README.md

 # A Not-So-Public Public Board
-A Not-So-Public Public Board is a web application that combines the concept of a freedom board with a twist of encryption.
-It allows users to post messages publicly, but those messages are encrypted using the Vigenère cipher algorithm.
-The application is built using ReactJS for the frontend, Flask for the backend, and Flask-RESTful for the API.
+A Not-So-Public Public Board is a web application developed as a course requirement for AL101 - Algorithms and Complexity.
+The application combines the concept of a freedom public board with a twist of encryption, allowing users to post messages publicly while encrypting them using the Vigenère cipher algorithm.
+The application utilizes ReactJS for the frontend, Flask for the backend, and Flask-RESTful for the API.
 * See live: https://hyoaru.github.io/a-not-so-public-public-board/

 ## Features